buzzkillb/denarius-wiki/content/wallet/compile.md

 title: "Compile"
 date: 2020-03-05T00:17:05-08:00
 ---
-## How to compile QT and daemon on various versions of Ubuntu.
+## How to compile QT and daemon on Ubuntu and Fedora

 ### Ubuntu 16.04